 These themes are of special relevance for AS students and employees as they navigate a social world created and dominated by neuro-typicals (NTs).

-This NT worldview dominates implicit assumptions about personal relationships, personal satisfaction, family, and motivation.
-HR and management practices of educational institutions and workplaces are based on these assumptions.
+This NT worldview influences implicit assumptions and unconscious bias about personal relationships, personal satisfaction, family life, motivation and life aspirations.
+Human resource development and management practices of educational institutions and workplaces are based on these assumptions and organisational and learning cultures usually reflect these assumptions.

 I am interested in how acceptance and support can be provided for AS students and employees to navigate neurological differences and how inclusive practices and cultures can be created for both NT and AS students and employees.